Skip to main content

 • Lipid Panels ∞ This goes beyond simple cholesterol checks to include particle size and number (ApoB, Lp(a)), offering a more sophisticated view of cardiovascular risk.

 The collection of this information is legally permissible within a voluntary wellness program because it is directly related to understanding and improving health.
-The program, however, must be to promote health or prevent disease.
+The program, however, must be reasonably designed to promote health or prevent disease.
 It cannot be a subterfuge for collecting data for other purposes.

 Furthermore, the confidentiality of this data is paramount.
 Under the ADA and HIPAA, this information must be kept separate from your personnel file, and employers are typically only allowed to receive data in an aggregated, de-identified format.
 This means they can see trends about the overall workforce’s health, but they cannot see your specific testosterone level or HbA1c result.
 This structural safeguard is what allows for the collection of deeply personal data while mitigating the risk of discrimination.